 At each point in a manifold there is a vector space often called the tangent space at that point.
-When we think of a vector in a manifold we must generally be specific about where in the manifold and then say that the vector is in the tangent space there.
-There is generally no connection between vectors in tangent spaces at different points except a topological construct called a fiber-bundle that is about vectors at nearby points on the manifold being nearly equal.
-On a manifold an affine connection is a mathematical structure that allows parallel transport of vectors along a path thru the manifold.
+When we think of a vector in a manifold we must generally be specific where in the manifold and then say that the vector is in the tangent space there.
+It is generally impossible to compare vectors in the tangent spaces at different points except for a topological construct called a fiber-bundle which provides a notion of a vector at one point being close to a particular vector at a nearby point of the manifold.
+On a manifold an affine connection is a mathematical structure on the manifold that allows parallel transport of vectors along any path in the manifold.

-If the path is a loop and we carry basis vectors around the loop then they may be changed.
-If so then the affine connection defines a curved space.
-This concept of curvature is more general and less symmetric than that computed from a metric.
+If the path is a loop and we carry vectors around the loop then they are generally changed and we demand that this be a linear transformation on the tangent space to itself.
+If vectors are changed then the affine connection defines a curved space.
+This concept of curvature is more general and less symmetric than curvature computed from a metric.

 Relative to some coordinate system for the manifold, the Christoffel Symbol of the Second Kind describes an affine connection.
 A coordinate system already suggests an affine connection—don’t change the vector components as you move the vector.
 A different coordinate system, however, suggests a different connection.
 If a metric is clearly in sight then the Christoffel Symbol usually denotes the affine connection stemming from the metric.
 This may lead to some confusion.